mahsayedsalem/goschedule/README.md

 ### You have control

 We don't create the functions or rabbit servers/events/queue for you.
 You supply us with them.
 We just safely run them at the scheduled time.

+You're responsible for setting up the functions properly or testing RabbitMQ connectivity.

 ## Contributions Priority

-1. Use Redis to avoid race conditions if ran on a distributed system.
+1. Use Redis to avoid pririty queue race conditions if ran on a distributed system.
+2. Use Redis to store jobs unique identifiers and parameters, and ensure identifiers aren't duplicated.
-2. Consider time-zones when scheduling jobs.
+3. Consider time-zones when scheduling jobs.
-3. Edit/Remove Jobs.
+4. Edit/Remove Jobs.
-4. Central Logging.
+5. Central Logging.
-5. Add more message brokers (Currently only RabbitMQ is supperted).
+6. Add more message brokers (Currently RabbitMQ is supperted, Kafka will be integratetd next).
-6. More test cases.
+7. More test cases.

 ## Inspired from